 If the couple is not yet married, a U.S. citizen may apply for a K-1 visa in order to bring his or her fiancée to the United States in order to get married.
 Once the couple is married, the immigrant relative can then apply for permanent resident status.
 In order to obtain a fiancé(e) visa, the couple must prove:

 1. That they have met in person within the past two years (in some cases this requirement can be waived);

 2. They they have a good faith intention to marry; and

 3. That they are legally able and willing to marry within 90 days of the spouse’s arrival to the U.S.

 It is important to plan carefully before filing any family-based paperwork with USCIS.
-To learn more about your options, contact Aretz & Heise Immigration today for legal advice regarding your immigration case.
+To learn more about your options, contact Aretz & Company Immigration today for legal advice regarding your immigration case.
 We are dedicated to helping you and your family have the best possible experience navigating the immigration process.